fedora-infra/freeipa-fas/README.md

 User object is extended by a new *fasUser* object class.

+* *fasPronoun*: free-form string with preferred values, writable by self
 * *fasTimeZone*: string, writable by self
 * *fasLocale*: string, writable by self
 * *fasIRCNick*: multi-valued string, writable by self, indexed
-* *fasGPGKeyId*: multi-valued string, writable by self, indexec
+* *fasGPGKeyId*: multi-valued string, writable by self, indexed
 * *fasCreationTime*: timestamp, writable by admin
 * *fasStatusNote*: string, writable by admin
 * *fasRHBZEmail*: string, writable by self